-In the late 1960s Upper Hutt was a sleepy, although quietly prosperous, dormitory suburb joined to Wellington by a single road and a rail line.
-The suburb itself was long and thin, going just a few roads back from the Hutt Road and its extension, the imaginatively named Main Road (all now Fergusson Drive) on each side, however it stretched some 15km from the Silverstream Bridge to the foothills of the Rimutaka range and the challenging road across to the Wairarapa.
+In the late 1960s, Upper Hutt was a sleepy although quietly prosperous dormitory suburb joined to Wellington by a single road and a rail line.
+The suburb itself was long and thin, going just a few roads back from the Hutt Road and its extension, the imaginatively named Main Road (all now Fergusson Drive) on each side, however, it stretched some 15km from the Silverstream Bridge to the foothills of the Rimutaka range and the challenging road across to the Wairarapa.

 Quinn’s Post, the pub in Trentham, was yet to establish the live reputation it would enjoy in later years, having just emerged from the end of six o’clock closing.
 And yet, with an abundance of teenagers who wanted entertainment, something was stirring in this youthful town.

-It had stirred earlier in mid-decade when the local high school produced perhaps the finest psychedelic pop band of their generation, The Fourmyula, a quintet who would take New Zealand popular songwriting to another level and point to a future where we wrote about the world around us.
+It had stirred earlier in the mid-decade when the local high school produced perhaps the finest psychedelic pop band of their generation, The Fourmyula, a quintet who would take New Zealand popular songwriting to another level and point to a future where we wrote about the world around us.
 It stirred when bands like The Bitter End, a raucous R&B combo, filled the local halls mid-decade.

 In their wake a multitude of bands formed in the new city, most of whom neither recorded or are much remembered.